Do you have plans to move to Alberta?

 Although modernized, the city of Calgary is famous for its Calgary Stampede.
 It’s a rodeo festival and exhibition held every year.

-People who live in Calgary experience a warm summer and little snow in winter.
-You can enjoy your stay while visiting the Banff National Park and appreciate its view.
-There is the Calgary tower to enjoy dinner in a glass-floored revolving restaurant.
+People who live in Calgary experience a warm summer and a moderate amount of snow in the winter.
+Most snowfalls leave an average of 5 cms.
+Banff National Park is a popular spot for tourists and residents alike, and it's no wonder why.
+There is also the Calgary tower to enjoy dinner in a glass-floored revolving restaurant.

 There are about 1,518,000 people who live in the city of Calgary, with an average household income of $140,919.
 For the price of the houses, the average cost is $441,600.